kubevault/kubevault/docs/guides/secret-engines/aws/csi-driver.md

 ## Mount secrets into a Kubernetes pod

 So, we can create `SecretProviderClass` now.
+You can read more about `SecretProviderClass` [here](https://secrets-store-csi-driver.sigs.k8s.io/concepts.html#secretproviderclass).

 ### Create SecretProviderClass